oliashish/devops-ms-project/README.md

 > 3. These services don't talk to each other yet
 > 4. Using multi-arch build for docker images for k3s running on rpi
 > 5. No tests written
+> 6. No multi-environment support i.e no support of flags and optiong for dev, stage or prod.